MCSPenguin/CivCorp/ArticlesOfIncorporation.rst

 $BOARDMEMBER2

-Facsimile Signature
+Digital Signature
 ********************************************************************************

-This Agreement may be executed by signing a Written Book in-game with a link to this Agreement.
+This Agreement may be executed by digital signature and a digital signature shall constitute an original for all purposes.

 Incorporators
 ********************************************************************************